|Title:||Financial Conflicts of Interest in Research|

 VIII.
 Public Accessibility

 Prior to expending any funds under a PHS-funded grant, cooperative agreement or contract, the VPR shall ensure public accessibility of information about the FCOI, via a written response to any requestor within ﬁve (5) business days of a request, of information concerning an SFI which was disclosed and is still held by the senior/key personnel on the project, which is determined to be related to the PHS-funded research, and which is determined to be a FCOI.
 The information shall consist of the information required to be provided under the FCOI Regulations.

-4. For PHS-covered research projects, the retrospective review shall cover key elements as specified by federal regulations and may result in updating the Financial Conflict of Interest Report, notifying the PHS awarding component, and submitting a mitigation report as required by federal regulation.
+- For PHS and DOE-covered research projects, the retrospective review shall cover key elements as speciﬁed by federal regulations and may result in updating the Financial Conﬂict of Interest Report, notifying the PHS or DOE awarding component, and submitting a mitigation report as required by federal regulation.

-5. University will notify the PHS of instances in which the failure of an Investigator to comply with this policy or a management plan appears to have biased the design, conduct, or reporting of funded research.
-The University will make information available to HHS or the PHS awarding component as required by federal regulation.
+- University will notify the PHS and DOE of instances in which the failure of an Investigator to comply with this policy or a management plan appears to have biased the design, conduct, or reporting (and purpose for DOE funded research) of funded research.
+The University will make information available to HHS, PHS and DOE awarding component as required by federal regulation.

 The Provost is the senior administrator responsible for overseeing the implementation of this Policy.
 The Provost has delegated the disclosure/review/management process to the Vice President for Research or his/her designee (VPR).
 The VPR, in consultation with the Dean of the appropriate School and the Investigator(s) Department Head, will review all breaches of the policy, including: